March is Women's History Month

 Visit our Career Explorations Collection.
 Be sure to view our newest career resources on Let’s Go!
 Careers.

 This holiday was founded to encourage people to use proper grammar and vocabulary in their daily speech and writing.
 To observe this day, you can focus on your speech and on the speech of others from a different background to learn about the versatility of grammar, especially in different dialects of the same language.
 View our content related to grammar.

 March 6, 1475: Renaissance icon Michelangelo was born in Caprese, Italy.
 He was a painter, sculptor, architect, poet, and visionary.
 Some of his most well known works include painting the Sistine Chapel, and his sculpture called David.
 Another one of his works, Slave Called Atlas, can be viewed here.
 (Artopia)

 "Remember the Alamo!"

-March 6, 1836: Fort Alamo fell to Mexican troops led by George Santa Anna.
+March 6, 1836: Fort Alamo fell to Mexican troops led by Antonio Lopez de Santa Anna.
 The siege at this famed Texas fort began on February 23, and ended with the death of the last man standing.
 William Barret Travis, and James Butler Bonham, were two South Carolinians who heroically sacrificed their lives during the battle.
 (S.C.
 Hall of Fame)